christianalfoni/webpack-bin/README.md

 ### Start
 1. `npm install`
 2. Change your hosts file and add `www.webpackbin.dev`
+3. Make sure a mongodb instance is running
+4. Make sure npm-extractor is running (look below)
-3. `npm start`
+5. `npm start`
-4. Open up `www.webpackbin.dev:3000` in your browser
+6. Open up `www.webpackbin.dev:3000` in your browser
-5.

 ### NPM Extractor
 WebpackBin depends on [npm-extractor](https://github.com/christianalfoni/npm-extractor).
 Just clone it and run it :-)